fbpx

 8. Super Bowl 43

 Santonio Holmes’ amazing catch.
-A crazy game that looked like a lock for the Steelers as Bruce Springsteen took the stage at halftime.
-Kurt Warner and Larry Fitzgerald weren’t going away quietly, however, and that 20-7 Steeler lead with 8 minutes left in the game turned into a 23-20 Cardinals lead after two Fitzgerald touchdowns and a safety in 5 minutes.
+A crazy game that looked like a lock for the Steelers when Bruce Springsteen took the stage at halftime.
+Kurt Warner and Larry Fitzgerald weren’t going away quietly, however, and a 20-7 Steeler lead with 8 minutes left in the game flipped into a 23-20 Cardinal lead after two Fitzgerald touchdowns and a safety in a five-minute swing.

 Embed from Getty Images